AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     console.log(numberArray); // returns [6]
     ```

-    As per the above code snippets, the **Push** function is impure itself by altering the array and returning a push number index independent of the parameter value. .
-Whereas **Concat** on the other hand takes the array and concatenates it with the other array producing a whole new array without side effects.
+    As per the above code snippets, the **Push** function is impure itself by altering the array and returning a push number index independent of the parameter value, whereas **Concat** on the other hand takes the array and concatenates it with the other array producing a whole new array without side effects.
 Also, the return value is a concatenation of the previous array.

     Remember that Pure functions are important as they simplify unit testing without any side effects and no need for dependency injection.
 They also avoid tight coupling and make it harder to break your application by not having any side effects.
-These principles are coming together with **Immutability** concept of ES6 by giving preference to **const** over **let** usage.
+These principles are coming together with the **Immutability** concept of ES6: giving preference to **const** over **let** usage.

-17. ### What is the purpose of the let keyword
+19. ### What is the purpose of the let keyword

     The `let` statement declares a **block scope local variable**.
 Hence the variables defined with let keyword are limited in scope to the block, statement, or expression on which it is used.
 Whereas variables declared with the `var` keyword used to define a variable globally, or locally to an entire function regardless of block scope.